 - Applications are due on Wednesday, September 1 at 5PM

 - Accepted contestants will receive an invitation to participate by Friday, September 3

-- All accepted contestants must watch the links below or participate in the Elevator Pitch Workshop on Wednesday, September 8 (in-person) or Tuesday, September 14 (virtual)
+- All accepted contestants must attend or watch the recording of the online Elevator Pitch Workshop on Wednesday, September 8 at 12PM

-- The final round of the competition will be held on Wednesday, September 29 at 4PM
+- The final round of the competition will be streamed online on Wednesday, September 29 at 4PM

 This elevator pitch competition is open to undergraduate students at the University of Houston Main Campus, who participated in an intensive co-curricular experience during the 2020 - 2021 academic year (August 19, 2020 - August 23, 2021).